 Colon cancer survivor and Mechanicsburg native Rachel Shaffer credits PA GI with a life-saving procedure that detected her cancer.
 READ HER STORY >>

-Dr. David Peters of PA GI and Joan Bradbury of the American Cancer Society were interviewed for WINK-104’s People & Perspectives program.
+Dr. Purvi Panchal of PA GI and Joan Brandburry from the American Cancer Society interviewed with WINK-104's Denny Logan & Sue Campbell.

 Dr. Karen Kormis talked with WINK-104’s Denny Logan & Sue Campbell about colon cancer screening and how early detection can save your life.